But as a wise woman and fellow former L’Oreal employee once said: pretty hurts.

 * Here’s a quick how-to on dry brushing from my friend (and detox queen), Amie Valpone of The Healthy Apple.

-The Wellness Project is a year-long blog series (and upcoming memoir) about how to find the balance between health and hedonism.
+The Wellness Project is now a book!
+It’s part memoir, part health primer, with 20 inflammation fighting recipes for clearer skin, better digestion, and a thriving thyroid.
+(Because who doesn’t wake up in the morning wanting a thriving thyroid?!).
+You can read more and preorder here.
 To find out more about the inspiration behind the project and to get the monthly theme schedule, click here.
 To see past challenges and other posts from this series, click here.